 The title insurance company or your lawyer typically conducts a title search while you are waiting to close.
-This helps to determine that the seller has a clear title to the property and can legally sell it to you.
+It helps to determine that the seller has a clear title to the property and can legally sell it to you.
 The process involves searching the history of ownership, identifying the property tax status, and checking if there are any judgments or liens against the property.

 A regulated market

 You are likely to get a wide range of costs paid for title insurance if you ask friends and family outside of New York.
-The Department of Financial Services licenses title insurers, and the agency approves the rates, in New York State.
+The Department of Financial Services licenses title insurers, and the agency approves the rates in New York State.

 This may seem like an insurance company, or your lender is trying to gouge you, given the low likelihood of a claim.